Agenda

 Keynote: mapping the invisible (Earth observation and clean air)

-This 10 to 20-minute demonstration of the features of the Sentinel satellites launched in 2025, especially Sentinel-4 and Sentinel-5.
+This demonstration and interview will highlight the features of the Sentinel satellites launched in 2025, especially Sentinel-4 and Sentinel-5.
 One main objective of these missions is to monitor key air quality trace gases and aerosols over Europe in support of the Copernicus Atmosphere Monitoring Service (CAMS) at high spatial resolution and with a fast revisit time.

 15:00